Dustin Hoffman as Benjamin Braddock, nervous and aimless college graduate

 Ben is dressed casually for the announcement and his subsequent reunion with Elaine at Berkeley, again wearing the sport jacket that costumed his argument with her mother but with the more casual underpinnings of a black polo and jeans.

-The black short-sleeved polo has two off-white plastic sew-through buttons and a gold-embroidered chest logo, indicating that it’s likely the same polo he would later wear with his beige windbreaker during the film’s climax.
+The black short-sleeved polo has two off-white plastic two-hole buttons and a gold-embroidered chest logo, indicating that it’s likely the same polo he would later wear with his beige windbreaker during the film’s climax.

 With his blue jeans, Benjamin wears a brown leather belt with a squared brass single-prong buckle that coordinates with his likely footwear, brown penny loafers.